| +Home | Museum | Wanted | Specs | Previous | Next |

 arrangement, and the display was presented as digits on the face of an

 built and made fully operational.
-By late 1959, it had taken the form of
+By late 1960, the prototype had taken

 It surely wasn't a desktop machine at this point, but in theory, based on